clydeespeno/play-mongo-test/README.md

 You may check the [example play application](https://github.com/clydeespeno/play-mongo-test/tree/master/play-test-app) on how to use reactivemongo.
 More examples will be added later on.
 You can skip to the [example tests](https://github.com/clydeespeno/play-mongo-test/tree/master/play-test-app/test) to see some test examples,

+The sample application tests may be run with the ff:

+    > sbt
+    > project playTestApp
+    > test

+Each of the project with the exception of the test application could be imported separately in your project.

 Building
 ===========
 There are no public repositories that hosts the binary for the test utilities.
 You may build the artifacts and publish locally